-Group decision making plays an important role in many occasions in the world.
-Many decisions are made by small groups, such as the British Parliament, the People's Congress of China, the jury in court, the shareholders' meeting of many listed companies, the neighbourhood committee of the residents' community, and so on.
-The decision-making scopes of these groups range from countries to communities, but they are all closely related to our lives.
-As the saying goes, many heads are better than one, precisely because people believe that group decision-making is better than personal decision-making, so people prefer to rely on the power of the team on many important things.
-On the one hand, group decision making does have many recognized advantages.
-For example, the overall level of knowledge of the group is higher than that of individuals (Janis, 1972), and there may be experts in the group about the issues being discussed, so that the combined knowledge and intelligence are better, which lead to better decision makingHowever, Abeyrathne and Jayawardena (2014) found shows that teams are often more likely to seek extreme risk than when making decisions alone.; Considering the ideas that group members can contribute, the richness of expertise and the diversity of experience, group decisions can often solve problems better than those who think independently, and are more likely to come up with more viable alternatives when making decisions (Macleod, 2011); In addition, because of the communication between group members, the resources available to the group are naturally better than the individual, and some important information is not easily overlooked or ignored (Kerr, N., & Tindale, R., 2004); Moreover, members can supervise each other, as a result, the probability of understanding deviations that may occur in personal decision-making is less (Swap, 1984).
-Swap also mentioned that in the interaction of group members, the motivation and creativity of members can be improved, so that the group can get better alternative solutions.
-In addition, for some important events that may require responsibility for the results, decision - making by groups can disperse the responsibilities that need to be taken.
-Once the decisions lead to bad results, the group members do not need to feel too guilty and blame.
-So in the face of some decisive choices, people tend to favour group decisions, such as the report from US Senate Intelligence Committee that US decided to invade Iraq (Newell & Lagnado, 2007).
-These advantages make group decision making a place in a variety of situations.
-In addition, Janis (1972) clearly listed eight shortcomings of collective decision making in his book “groupthink”, which will be explained in detail in the literature review section.
+Many decisions are made by groups, such as parliamentary decisions, the jury in court, the shareholders' meeting of business organisations, and so on.
+On the one hand, group decision making has a number of recognized advantages but on the other hand, researchers have also identified a number of issues and challenges in this way of decision making.
+For example, one of the reported advantages is that the overall level of knowledge of the group is higher than that of individuals (Janis, 1972).
+There may be experts in the group about the issues being discussed, so the combined knowledge is better which should lead to better decision making.
+On the contrary, Abeyrathne and Jayawardena (2014) found that teams are often more likely to seek extreme risk than when making decisions individually.

+Considering the ideas that group members can contribute, the richness of expertise and the diversity of experience, group decisions can often solve problems better than those who think independently, and are more likely to come up with more viable alternatives when making decisions (Macleod, 2011);

+However, considering its weaknesses and limitations, Janis (1972) listed eight shortcomings of collective decision making which is explained in detail in the literature review section.